Instrasquad series will take place at McLane Baseball Stadium.

 MSU earns a No. 3 seed in the Palo Alto Regional and will face Pepperdine.

-While at Notre Dame, Sikes primarily coached the catchers and outfielders.
-He also oversaw UND's expansive baseball camp operations and helped coordinate the program's annual Opening Night Dinner.
-Sikes coached 14 players who were drafted during his three seasons at Notre Dame.
+While at Notre Dame, Sikes primarily coached the catchers and outfielders and coached 14 players who were drafted during his three seasons at Notre Dame.

-In working with the Irish catchers, Sikes tutored Cameron McConnell, who threw out 26 base stealers in 2009 - the most by an Irish catcher since 1996 and seventh most in the nation.
-McConnell threw out 36.1 percent (26 of 72) of attempted base stealers on the season, which was the second-highest percentage for an Irish catcher since 1996, and followed that effort by throwing out 12 more runners in 2010.
-In addition, Sikes coached Will Harford, who was selected in the 45th round (No. 1,357 overall) by the Cincinnati Reds in the 2010 Major League Baseball Draft.
+In working with the Irish catchers, Sikes tutored Cameron McConnell, who threw out 26 base stealers in 2009 - the seventh most in the nation.
+In addition, Sikes coached Will Harford, who was selected in the 45th round by the Cincinnati Reds in the 2010 MLB Draft.

 An assistant at James Madison for the 2007 season, Sikes helped instruct the Dukes hitters while working directly with the catchers, the position he played at Liberty University.
-While at JMU, Sikes coached Kellen Kulbacki who was named 1st Team All-American in 2006 & 2007, CAA Player of the Year in 2006 & 2007 and Co-National Player of the Year (NCAA).
-He had been promoted to recruiting coordinator at JMU three weeks before heading to Notre Dame.
+While at JMU, Sikes coached Kellen Kulbacki who was named First-Team All-American in 2006 & 2007, CAA Player of the Year in 2006 & 2007 and Co-National Player of the Year (NCAA).

 Sikes was a four-year letterman at Liberty in Lynchburg, Va., helping lead the Flames to a pair of Big South Conference championships and two NCAA Regional appearances.
 During his career as the Flames' catcher, Sikes threw out better than 50 percent of attempted base-stealers.
-He started behind the plate for the team's win over Seton Hall in the South Atlantic Regional, producing the school's first NCAA Tournament victory in any sport.
+He started behind the plate for the team's win over Seton Hall in the South Atlantic Regional.

 Sikes earned his undergraduate degree from Liberty in 2002 and went on to earn a master's degree in health and physical education from Emporia (Kan.)
 State University in 2006.